Edinburgh-College-of-Art/connected-things/feather-huzzah/mqtt/README.md

   - copy ChannelID and paste into `String channelId`

 This example also uses the MQTT by Joël Gähwiler.
 Download this through the Arduino IDE `Tools | Manage Libraries`.

+### simple-mqtt-subscribe

+For this sketch, download the Arduino MQTTClient library: `Tools | Manage Libraries`.